sebdi/kalman-filter.com/_posts/2023-02-18-Unscented-Kalman-Filter.markdown

 A major disadvantage of the UKF that there is a tuning parameter with W.

 <h3>References</h3>
 [1] Julier, Simon J.; Uhlmann, Jeffrey K. (1997).
 "New extension of the Kalman filter to nonlinear systems" (PDF).
 In Kadar, Ivan (ed.).
 Signal Processing, Sensor Fusion, and Target Recognition VI.
 Proceedings of SPIE.
 Vol. 3. pp. 182–193.

+[2] Chandra, Kumar Pakki & Gu, Da-Wei.
+(2019). <a href="https://amzn.to/4dPedtG" onclick="fathom.trackEvent('UKF - Amazon - Chandra');">Nonlinear Filtering: Methods and Applications</a>.
+10.1007/978-3-030-01797-2.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll